Local Area and Things to Do

 The surrounding Eskdale Valley

-The Eskdale Valley in West Lakeland is a beautiful and tranquil base for exploring this area of The Lake District.
+The Eskdale Valley is a beautiful and tranquil base for exploring the western side of The Lake District.
 It's location ensures there is far less traffic than most areas of The Lake District, particularly the main tourist areas.
 The valley starts at Hardknott Pass (the steepest pass in England) and runs down to the coast at Ravenglass.

 For those looking to spend some time here the valley provides a range of accommodation options from bed and breakfast to self catering and camping.
 The King George can provide the first two options and there is a large campsite approximately 300m away.